RSLi/code-speed-type/README.md

 - Enhance memory for common coding interview questions
 - Learn from open source code in a brainless and painless manner

-Currently designed to scan sphinx based documentation (covers a lot of libraries' documentation pages).
-Better support for markdown and Github are under development.
+Currently designed to scan:
+- Github
+- Sphinx-based documentation `.. code-block::`
+- Markdown-based documentation `<code>`